 Moreover, the development of product candidates for use in combination with another product or product candidate may present challenges that are not faced for single agent product candidates.
 For example, our planned clinical trials for WTX-124 and WTX-330 in combination with an immune checkpoint inhibitor may result in adverse events based on the combination therapy that may negatively impact the reported safety profile of the monotherapy in such clinical trials.
 Checkpoint inhibitors have been shown to have adverse events, including immune-related adverse events involving the lung, liver and other organ systems, which may limit the maximum dose in our clinical trials or otherwise negatively impact our combination clinical trials.
-In addition, the FDA or comparable foreign regulatory authorities may require us to use more complex clinical trials could show that any positive previous trial results are attributable to the third-party drug and not our product candidate.
+In addition, the FDA or comparable foreign regulatory authorities may require us to use more complex clinical trial designs in order to evaluate the contribution of each product and product candidate to any observed effects.
+It is possible that the results of such trial so impact our clinical trials for the third-party drug and not our product candidate.
 Developments related to the third-party drug may also impact our clinical trials for the combination as well as our commercial prospects should we receive regulatory approval.
-Such developments may include changes to the third-party drug.
+Such developments may include changes to the third-party drug's safety or efficacy profile, changes to the availability of the third-party drug, quality, and manufacturing and supply issues with respect to the third-party drug.